-For a Gibraltar company to remain in good standing, it must file annual accounts.
-It also must file accounts on time, or have to pay fines for late delivery.
+For a Gibraltar company to remain in Good Standing, it must file annual accounts on time, or pay fines for late delivery.

-As from the beginning of using your company; we will guide you on the accounting records that need to be held.
+From the beginning of using your company; we will guide you on the accounting records that need to be kept.

-From your accounting records, we can compile annual accounts.
+From your accounting records, we can compile your annual accounts.

 These are compiled in accordance with Gibraltar Companies Accounts Ordinance of 1999 as modified, and in accordance with international generally accepted accounting practice with

 Price quoted before the year end are for a simple company accounts based on a client produced trial balance.